PurpleMyst/sansio-lsp-client/README.md

     (env)$ pip install poetry
     (env)$ poetry install

-If you are on Windows, you can't run tests, but GitHub Actions runs tests of all pull requests and uploads coverage files from them.
+Most tests don't work on Windows, but GitHub Actions runs tests of all pull requests and uploads coverage files from them.
 TODO: add instructions for looking at coverage files on Windows